-There is an old Dutch proverb which says “He who is outside the door already has a good part of his journey behind him.”
+There is an old Dutch proverb which says “He who is outside the door, already has a good part of his journey behind him.”
 We are all on a journey.
-It begins, not when we are born, as some have suggested, but, when we are conceived in the womb.
-As we travel on this journey there are many roads to choose from.
+It begins, not when we’re born, as some have suggested, but, when we’re conceived in the womb.
+As we travel on this journey, there are many roads to choose from.
 Some are chosen for us by others, and we are forced down some roads by circumstances, but where we end up is ultimately up to us.
 By setting goals in life we can reach our destination more efficiently, and with fewer pitfalls.
 Our ultimate goal should be heaven.
-I know there are some who say there is no heaven, and that God does not exist, but the Bible says, those who say there is no God are fools.
-(Psalm 14:1; 53:1) The religion of evolution has clouded the minds of millions, but there is no excuse for not following God.
+I know there are some who say there is no heaven and that God does not exist, but the Bible says, those who say there is no God are fools (Psalm 14:1; 53:1).
+The religion of evolution has clouded the minds of countless millions, but there is no excuse for not following God.

-It also says, “ what can be known about God is plain to them, because God has shown it to them.
+The Bible also says, “ what can be known about God is plain to them, because God has shown it to them.
 For his invisible attributes, namely, his eternal power and divine nature, have been clearly perceived, ever since the creation of the world, in the things that have been made.
-So they are without excuse” (Romans 1:19-20)
+So they are without excuse” (Romans 1:19-20).

 There is no excuse for not following God.
 He created us.
 He loves us.
-He died for us, to save us from the power of sin and he is coming back for those who love him.
-Soon he will end all this suffering and take us home to live with him forever.
+He died to save us from the power of sin, and he’s coming back for those who love and obey him.
+Those who have been born again.
+Soon he will end all this suffering and we will live with him forever.

-As we travel on this journey we need to invite everyone we meet along the way to join us.
-At the same time let us be aware that our enemy, “the devil, walks about like a roaring lion, seeking whom he may devour.”
-(1 Pet.
+As we travel on this journey we should invite everyone we meet along the way to join us.
+At the same time let us be aware that our enemy, “the devil, walks around like a roaring lion, seeking whom he may devour (1 Pet.
 5:8).

-We are often tempted, but God won’t allow us to be tempted with more than we can handle.
-God always provides a way for us to escape without sinning.
-(1 Cor.
-10:13) The Bible says he is able to keep us from sinning.
-(Jude 1:24) Sometimes we get discouraged and take our eyes off Jesus.
+We’re often tempted, but God won’t allow us to be tempted with more than we can handle.
+God always provides a way for us to escape without sinning (1 Cor.
+10:13).
+The Bible says he is able to keep us from sinning (Jude 1:24).
+Sometimes we get discouraged and take our eyes off Jesus.
 It’s in those times that Satan and his forces can overwhelm us and we give in to sin.
-When we sin we are ashamed to face God, just like Adam and Eve were when they sinned in the garden of Eden.
+When we sin we’re ashamed to face God, just like Adam and Eve were when they sinned in the garden of Eden.
 They ran and hid from God.

-The Bible tells us, “If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.”
-(1 John 1:9) Praise the Lord for that verse.
+In 1 John 1:9, the Bible tells us, “If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.”
+Praise the Lord for that verse.
 It’s so good to know that he loves us and will forgive us if we confess.
 This is something every follower of Christ needs to understand.
 It can be a determining factor in where our journey takes us.